mik3hall/AdaptiveWeka/README.md

 I have moved the current [benchmarking](benchmark/benchmark.md) related.

+## AdaptiveCVInstances

+A Instances subclass that includes a CVFoldInfo which allows indexing off of a reference to a single Instances object for cross validation with AdaptiveEvaluation.
+This is instead of using the trainCV and testCV Instances methods which take copies of the base Instances for each fold.
+As far as I know all access to Instances in cross validation is read only.
+The CVFoldInfo is unique to each fold so is not a shared resource.
+Therefore I think, for now, that this is thread safe.

+I included displays of memory pool information at [memory](benchmark/memory).
+This didn't work with the ZGC garbage collector which had seemed best so this is based on default garbage collection.

+To allow comparison with or without AdaptiveCVInstances I added a system property at lauch.
+ACVI.
+Used as in...

+`java --add-exports java.base/java.lang=ALL-UNNAMED --add-opens java.base/java.lang=ALL-UNNAMED -cp .:/Applications/weka-3.9.6.app/Contents/app/weka.jar -DACVI=true RFAdaptive -b mnist.arff`

+If the -DACVI=true is omitted then AdaptiveCVInstances aren't used.

+The memory benchmark runs didn't appear to show the dramatic improvement I thought I might get.
+I still haven't tried coming up with a test case that shows that it might avoid some out of memory errors.

 ## Miscellaneous

 I had included the [cifar 10](https://en.wikipedia.org/wiki/CIFAR-10) dataset in the project.
 GitHub objected to the size.
 After looking at the [Weka MOOC for imaging](https://www.youtube.com/watch?app=desktop&v=XBSJOkuAtCw&t=185s) I made the changes needed for that and uploaded to my site [cifar10.zip](http://mikehall.pairserver.com/cifar10.zip).
 I have successfully managed to totally blow out memory a number of times with this.
 My best classification was low to mid 50%.
 I was thinking about including it in my benchmarking but was hoping for better results first and haven't done so yet.
 If anyone cracks 60% accuracy let me know.